vtamprateep/equity-researcher-public/README.md

 ## Updates & Changes
 ### June 2024
+- Migrate web application to Vercel platform with HTTPS encryption.
 - Implemented authentication flow using Supabase, allowing users to create accounts and log-in.
 - Implemented daily summary metrics at bottom of stock charts, updated daily.